openownership/bods-dev-handbook/testing.md

 # Testing the schema

+Changes to the schema should not be merged until all of the changes are covered by tests, and the tests pass.

+Exceptions may be made for rapid iteration on pre-release changes, where test coverage/failure is documented, and expected to be resolved before a new version is released.

+In summary, we test:

+* Example data (in the docs) is valid and well-formed.
+* The schema and codelists are well-formed and valid JSON.
+* The constraints expressed in the JSON schema work as expected to validate data.

 ## Metaschema

 BODS v0.4 uses JSON Schema 2020-12 as its base metaschema, extended with some custom properties which are used to further constrain the BODS schema.
 These are: